alevere/ap-template/template.md

 -------

 # 1 Introduction
+[The following is boilerplate material for an introduction focusing on the profiles.
+This section need not be modified and this comment can be erased.]
 _The content in this section is non-normative, except where it is marked normative._

 OpenC2 is a suite of specifications that enables command and control of cyber defense systems and components.
 OpenC2 typically uses a request-response paradigm where a _Command_ is encoded by a _Producer_ (managing application) and transferred to a _Consumer_ (managed device or virtualized function) using a secure transfer protocol, and the Consumer can respond with status and any requested information.